maccrin/Giphy-Searcher/README.md

 # Giphy-Searcher
-This Repository holds  Vanilla Giphy Searching Application.
+This Repository holds   Giphy Searching Application in Vanilla-JS.